EllenSt264/my-Next-Game/README.md

     - The side nav and its links can be accessed on every profile page.

+- Every user has a Profile Ranks.
+The rank increments by 1 after every 7 reviews.
+This is intended to encourage users to submit reviews and interact with the site, but I didn't have enough time to work on this feature fully.
+This is something that could be improved on in the future.

 - Users will be directed to the other user's Profile playlist, where they can see what games they are currently playing, plan to play later and/or have completed.

 - Each game card includes the game title, game image, and a 'Links' and 'Read Reviews' button.
 Clicking on either the game title or image will direct users to any existing reviews for that game.